Repository size

 Get a list of object IDs

 To remove blobs, you need a list of objects to remove.
-To get these IDs, use the Git ls-tree command.
+To get these IDs, use the ls-tree command or use the Repositories API list repository tree endpoint.
+The following instructions use the ls-tree command.

 Prerequisites:

-• You must have the repository cloned to your local machine.
+• The repository must be cloned to your local machine.

 1. Open a terminal and go to your repository directory.